Shubhodeep97/Wallmart-Sales-Analysis/README.md

 # Walmart-Sales-Analysis

-Analysis of Sales in respect to a Data Record of 3 years transactions of Wallmart Company.
+Analysis of Sales in respect to a Data Record of 3 years transactions of Walmart Company.
 This analysis is done and the main aim was to fetch the insights visually using the Business Intelligence tool Power BI.

 ## Acknowledgements